-A DUI charge can tarnish your driving record, significantly increase your insurance rates and leave you facing heavy fines and even potential jail time.
-A breathalyzer test is something you may hear about or experience as part of a traffic stop for a suspected DUI.
+A DUI charge can tarnish your driving record, significantly increase your insurance rates and leave you facing heavy fines and even possible jail time.
+You may hear about or experience a breathalyzer test as part of a traffic stop for a suspected DUI.
 You may wonder what you can do if you must undergo a breathalyzer test and how to pass one.

-The truth is there is only one sure-fire way to pass a breathalyzer test and that is to avoid drinking and driving altogether.
+The truth is there is only one surefire way to pass a breathalyzer test: to avoid drinking and driving altogether.
 Understanding how a breathalyzer works and when you must take the breathalyzer test can help you if you find yourself in a situation where an officer suspects you are under the influence while behind the wheel of a car.

 What Is a Breathalyzer Test and How Does It Work?

 It is important to note there are different types of breath alcohol tests.
 A preliminary breathalyzer test is what a police officer will use at the scene after they pull you over for a possible DUI; it is a handheld device that gives an immediate readout.
-A chemical breathalyzer test, although it may appear similar, uses a different technology and is a more accurate test.
+Although a chemical breathalyzer test may appear similar, it uses a different technology and is a more accurate test.

 What Does a Breathalyzer Test Detect?

-A breathalyzer will not detect drugs such as marijuana, prescription medications, or other substances it can and will only detect the presence of alcohol in an individual’s blood.
+A breathalyzer will not detect marijuana, prescription medications, or other substances.
+It can and will only detect the presence of alcohol in an individual’s blood.

 Are Breathalyzer Tests Immediately Effective?